Home

 PROJECT MEMBERS

-The project is carried out in Ethiopia and Tanzania by an interdisciplinary research group from the social sciences, law and medicine, and aims to improve the quality of maternal mortality reporting.
-Through a combination of ethnography, survey and analysis of register data, we investigate the relationship between observed and reported clinical practice.
+The project is carried out in Ethiopia and Tanzania by an interdisciplinary research group from the social sciences, law, and medicine.

 Project manager: